kailash-manasarovar/statement/docs/timeline/2023/september.md

 - There had been some suggestion something awful was going to happen to me on the 4th September at home in Spain, possibly that I would be arrested but I didn't know what for.
 - The way this happened was exactly the same way I knew something threatening was going to happen on the 12th June, i.e. tweet manipulation.
-- I innocently assumed it would be something to do with my angry tweets about Domingo from May that I had deleted, and related to my views on trans.
+- I innocently assumed it would be something to do with my angry tweets about Dominic from May that I had deleted, and related to my views on trans.
 - I realized that there had been a girl who thought she was a boy at the conservatory and her name was indeed Silvia.
     - https://x.com/1FRGVN/status/1697905359208296533
     - https://x.com/1FRGVN/status/1698121721457365343